starwit-trainings/csharp-basics/02-language-intro/Readme.md

 * now add one to each max value and print the result, subtract one for the min value and print result
 * some numeric types are signed - what happens, if you try to subtract one from the min value?
 Why is this working when using Console.WriteLine
 * Observe floating values when adding to max value - any idea, what happens here?
+* With strings one can do a lot of things - [see docs](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/strings/) for more info
+    * Create a string with all escaped characters in doc and observe output
+    * Try string formating using curly bracket notation and output an integer within a string
+    * Change string "Bob" to "Bobby" using replace function (docs Substrings)
 * play with various values for character type - what's the funniest character you can get?
 * any idea, how to create to longest possible String?